 Students must first apply and be accepted to Wilkes University.
-Accepted students with an SAT score of 1,100 or higher, and/or who rank in the top 20 percent of their high school graduating class, will be invited to submit an online application to the honors program.
+Accepted students with an SAT score of at least 1190 (26 ACT) and rank in the top 20 percent of their high school graduating class will be invited to submit an online application to the honors program.

 - Honors program applicants selected must also take part in an interview.

 - Students will be notified of acceptance into the honors program by March of their senior year.